AI assistant — not human

 7 critical security risks, real-world exposure scenarios, and the 47-point mitigation framework that has secured 700+ Microsoft 365 tenants.

-EPC Group has conducted 700+ Microsoft 365 tenant security reviews across healthcare, finance, government, and enterprise organizations.
-This guide documents the seven security risks we find in nearly every environment — and the mitigation framework that eliminates them before Copilot deployment.
+EPC Group has conducted more than 700 Microsoft 365 tenant security reviews.
+Our clients come from various sectors, including healthcare, finance, government, and enterprise.
+Below are the seven common security risks we find in nearly every environment:

 Critical: 60% of organizations that deploy Copilot without a pre-deployment security assessment experience a data exposure incident within 90 days.
 The most common incident: a non-executive employee discovers executive compensation data, Board minutes, or M&A plans through a Copilot prompt.
 The fix after the fact costs 2-3x more than proactive preparation.

-Understanding Copilot's data access model is essential for understanding its security risks.
-Copilot does not have its own permissions — it operates entirely within the Microsoft Graph permission model.
+Understanding Copilot's data access model is crucial for recognizing its security risks.
+Copilot does not have its own permissions.
+It works entirely within the Microsoft Graph permission model.

 User submits a prompt